amansgre/stock-o-meter/README.md

   npm install --global gulp
   npm install --save gulp

+# 5.How to run the project

   - Clone the repository https://github.com/amansgre/stock-o-meter
   - The file "package.json" contains all the info/list of all the artifacts project depends on.
   - By default project is designed to run on the localhost port 3000,so if you have already somethin running on this port , change the server in server.js in root directory.
+  - Go to project directory and kick off the server using below command.

+    gulp dev